Eight-Bell Christmas

 We Three Kings tells of special visitors on the first Epiphany.
 Well… in actuality the Bible doesn’t say precisely how many wise men visited the Christ Child in the Bethlehem manger.
 But it does record that they brought three special gifts – gold, frankincense, and myrrh – so that seems to hint that there might …

-If you’ve been around for even a short while, this English Christmas carol will be familiar to you.
-Do you remember going out in the cold (and if you’re in the right area, the snow), and then finishing your visit to each house by singing this song?
-We wish you a merry Christmas and a …
+If you’ve been around for even a short while, the English carol We Wish You a Merry Christmas will be familiar to you.
+Do you remember going out caroling in the cold (and if you’re in the right area, the snow), and then finishing your visit to each house by singing this song?
+We wish …

 QUELLE EST CETTE ODEUR AGREABLE (what is that fragrance?)is a pretty French carol describing the wonder of Christ’s coming to Earth – think of the wonderful scent of a special incense wafting through the air you’re breathing; it’s a representation of all the great and good things – especially salvation – that Jesus came to …